-At Edith Cadbury our SENCo is Ann Taylor.
+At Edith Cadbury our SENCo is Mrs Chantel Needle (c/o Highters Heath Nursery School), our on site SENCo support is Miss Jean Burke.
 The role of the SENCo is to coordinate extra support that your child may need within the school, and arrange for external support services who may observe, give advice and provide support for your child.
 The SENCO then coordinates review meetings for Early Support Plan and Education Health and Care Plans with parents, carers and external agencies.

 We work with a range of external agencies in order to tailor the best possible provision for your child.
 These include Educational Psychologists, Speech and Language Therapy, Communication & Autism Team, Physiotherapy, Health Visitors and Hospital teams where necessary.

 For more specific information about our school approach, please see our Special Educational Needs policy, which can be found on our Policies page and below.